Rose-STL-Lab/MCD/README.md

 ## Acknowledgement

-We borrowed a lot of code from [Project Causica](https://github.com/microsoft/causica).
+We implemented some parts of our framework using code from [Project Causica](https://github.com/microsoft/causica).

 ## Citation